Poland: Government and politics

-Poland is a unitary semi-presidential republic and a representative democracy, with a president as the head of state.
+Poland is a unitary parliamentary republic and a representative democracy, with a president as the head of state.
 The executive power is exercised further by the Council of Ministers and the prime minister who acts as the head of government.
 The council's individual members are selected by the prime minister, approved by parliament and sworn in by the president.
 The head of state is elected by popular vote for a five-year term.
 The current president is Karol Nawrocki and the prime minister is Donald Tusk.

 Poland's legislative assembly is a bicameral parliament consisting of a 460-member lower house (Sejm) and a 100-member upper house (Senate).
-The Sejm is elected under proportional representation according to the d'Hondt method for vote-seat conversion.
+The Sejm is elected under proportional representation according to the d'Hondt method for vote–seat conversion.
 The Senate is elected under the first-past-the-post electoral system, with one senator being returned from each of the one hundred constituencies.
 The Senate has the right to amend or reject a statute passed by the Sejm, but the Sejm may override the Senate's decision with a majority vote.

 The Sejm is the lower house of the parliament of Poland.

 With the exception of ethnic minority parties, only candidates of political parties receiving at least 5% of the total national vote can enter the Sejm.
 Both the lower and upper houses of parliament in Poland are elected for a four-year term and each member of the Polish parliament is guaranteed parliamentary immunity.
 Under current legislation, a person must be 21 years of age or over to assume the position of deputy, 30 or over to become senator and 35 to run in a presidential election.

 Members of the Sejm and Senate jointly form the National Assembly of the Republic of Poland.
-The National Assembly, headed by the marshal of the Sejm, or marshal of the Senate in their absence, is formed on three occasions – when a new president takes the oath of office; when an indictment against the president is brought to the State Tribunal; and in case a president's permanent incapacity to exercise his duties due to the state of his health is declared.
+The National Assembly, headed by the marshal of the Sejm, or marshal of the Senate in their absence, is formed on three occasions – when a new president takes the oath of office; when an indictment against the president is brought to the State Tribunal; and for a declaration of the president's permanent incapacity to exercise his duties due to the state of his health.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Poland performs in the mid-range on overall democratic measures, with particular weaknesses in civic engagement and judicial independence.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Poland performs in the mid-range on overall democratic measures, with particular weaknesses in civic engagement and judicial independence.